-Below are steps a Foreign Investor is expected to take to commence an investment drive in Nigeria.
+Below are STEPS an Investor is expected to take to commence an investment drive in Nigeria.

-- The foreign investor has to locate a Corporate lawyer in Nigeria and give him or her all necessary instructions such as the name of the company, business of the company, share capital, email, phone number, means of ID of share holders, proposed registered address, subscribers to the memorandum and articles of association etc.
+- The foreign investor has to locate a Corporate lawyer in Nigeria and give him or her all necessary instructions such as the name of the company, the business of the company, share capital, email, phone number, means of ID of shareholders, proposed registered address, subscribers to the memorandum and articles of association, etc.

 - The legal practitioner will conduct an availability and reservation of name

 - After the name is reserved, all incorporation information and documents will be submitted through the commission’s web portal ( https://services.cac.gov.ng/dashboard ) as well as all relevant filing fees and stamp duties receipt.

 - At this stage, a certificate of incorporation is issued as a prima facie evidence of incorporation.